phma/wring-twistree/README.md

 `cargo` instead of `stack` runs the Rust implementation; the options are the same, except that hash is `-h`.

-The Rust binary is `wring-twistree`; the Haskell binary is `WringTwistree` and can be installed with `stack install`.
+The Rust binary is `wring-twistree` and can be installed with `cargo install --path .`; the Haskell binary is `WringTwistree` and can be installed with `stack install`.
 They take the options after `--`.

 # Test vectors
 Test vectors are in `test/Spec.hs` and `src/lib.rs`.